OrcaTheWhale/The-OrcaClaw/README.md

 **HEADS UP!** The BOM assumes you have a soldering iron.
 The prices are in CAD(Canadian money, not modeling software you nerds), and shipping prices will vary from region.
 The printing legion shipping cost also may vary.

+Buck Converter MAY NOT BE ACCURATE!
+Listing says 2 different dimensions; when I recieve it I will update the model.

 The firmware is also set in platformio!
 If you are using Arduino IDE, please feel free to do so.